 If it’s an autonomous flight, then the drone will simply move off of the predetermined path.
 This will look like a malfunction however, you will be unable to take over manual control.

 This is why you always maintain a visual line of sight with the drone (did we say that before?).

 If these problems persist and the drone does not return-to-home when directed, then there’s a good chance that your drone is being hacked.
-The good news is that it’s unlikely anyone will take the time and effort to hack your drone.

 How to Protect Your Drone from Hackers

 There’s bad news here too.
 We’ve done a fair amount of research on this topic and you will generally hear one of these preventative recommendations.

 > Update your firmware for your controller and your drone